 - 2.1.2.
-Using a multichannel pipette or robot, transfer 11 μL of the Elution Master mix to each well, and pipette several times to ensure the beads are properly resuspended. - 2.1.3.
+Using a multichannel pipette or robot, transfer 11 μL of the Elution Master mix to each well, to each well, and pipette several times to ensure the beads are properly resuspended. - 2.1.3.
 Carefully seal the plate and briefly spin it in the centrifuge. - 2.1.4.
-Incubate in the thermocycler Program 1\Fragmentation.
-Do not exceed the incubation time, which can lead to mRNA degradation. - 2.1.5.
-Briefly spin the samples in the centrifuge, open the seal, and pipette beads a few times. - 2.1.6.
-Place the plate on the magnetic stand, wait 5 min, and carefully transfer 10 μL of the supernatant containing fragmented mRNA directly into a plate with barcoded oligo-dT primers (keep it on ice). - 2.1.7.
+Incubate in a thermocycler Program 1\Fragmentation.
+Do not exceed the incubation time, as this can lead to mRNA degradation.
+Keep the plates at 4°C for a few minutes. - 2.1.5.
+Briefly spin the samples in the centrifuge and open the seal.
+Place the plate on the magnetic stand and wait 5 min. - 2.1.6.
+Carefully transfer 10 μL of the supernatant containing fragmented mRNA directly into a plate with barcoded oligo-dT primers (keep it on ice). - 2.1.7.
 Pipette 3-5 times to ensure proper reconstitution of dried oligo-dT.
 The presence of red colour in all wells indicates proper and uniform oligo reconstitution. - 2.1.8.
 Carefully seal the plate and briefly spin it in the centrifuge. - 2.1.9.
 Proceed immediately to step 2.2.